The Wolf Cub Handbook

 - Know in a very simple form the stories of the Saints of England, Scotland and Ireland.

-- Recite the first and third verses of "God save the Queen" and know what to do when it is played or sung.
+- Recite the first and third verses of "God save the King" and know what to do when it is played or sung.

 - Be able to tie the following and demonstrate their uses: reef knot and sheet bend.